 Instructions

-- Mix the Dough: In a large mixing bowl, combine the flour, yeast, and salt.
-Pour in the warm water and stir with a wooden spoon or spatula until a shaggy, sticky dough forms.
-No kneading is required—just ensure all the flour is moistened.
+- In a large bowl, combine the flour, yeast, and salt.
+Stir to distribute evenly.
+Pour in the water and mix until the dough comes together in a shaggy, sticky mass.

-- Let the Dough Rise: Cover the bowl tightly with plastic wrap or a clean kitchen towel.
-Let the dough rest at room temperature for 12-18 hours, until it has doubled in size and the surface is dotted with bubbles.
+- Cover the bowl with plastic wrap or a kitchen towel and let the dough rise at room temperature for 8 to 12 hours, or until doubled in size and dotted with air bubbles.

-- Shape the Loaf: Flour your work surface and gently scrape out the dough.
-With floured hands, fold the dough over on itself a couple of times to form a round loaf.
-Lightly dust a piece of parchment paper with flour and place the dough on it.
-Cover loosely with a towel and let it rest for 30-60 minutes.
+- Flour your work surface and gently shape the dough into a round loaf.
+Place it on a piece of parchment paper and cover with a towel to let it rise for 30 to 45 minutes more.

 Notes